Kattis91/what-is-cooking/README.md

 - When the user clicks on Logout in the navbar, they are redirected to a page displaying a confirmation message above.

-  - Sign Out:
+  - SIGN OUT:
     - The user redirects to the home page.
     - A message indicating that the operation was successful is shown on the screen.

-  - Go Back:
+  - REMAIN LOGGED IN:
     - The user redirects to the home page.